robbiedv/arcade-game/README.md

 Using the arrow keys, guide your player acros the stone path to the river without being hit.

 ## Aknowledgments
-A special thanks to [Matthew Cranford] (https://matthewcranford.com/).
+A special thanks to [Matthew Cranford](https://matthewcranford.com/).
 His walkthrough on this project helped me immensly by pointing me in the right direction.